DJ-Willard/project-6/README.md

 * this project required no html/ js updtaes.
 * this code focues on flask and files cross commuication though directory structure.
 *This project uses an api to access database and reuse of project 4 alogithm and p5 flask API strucure.
-* we just change this to a restful API
+* We just change this to a restful API

 ## Authors